mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 **Patron:** Grendel Thorn, Scrapper
 **Description:** The wreck of an old 800–ton freighter, the _Mirabel_ , is in orbit.
-The jump drives and other key components have already been stripped but there are still thousands of kilometres of fi bre–optic cabling, superconductive power cables, jump gridding, computer terminals and other salvageable parts.
+The jump drives and other key components have already been stripped but there are still thousands of kilometers of fi bre–optic cabling, superconductive power cables, jump gridding, computer terminals and other salvageable parts.
 The ship lacks life support, gravity and power; here is a vacc suit